avishash108-hub/InfraRisk/README.md

 These limitations are intended to be addressed as the system moves from prototype to production.

-Future Scope
+#Future Scope
 1. Government Data Integration
 Replace fabricated infrastructure data with verified data from government and municipal authorities.
 The system can be adapted to consume standardized government datasets and APIs when appropriate access is available.
+Weights of parameters can be altered once the actual data is available/accessible.

-2. GIS Integration
+3. GIS Integration
 Integrate geographic information systems to display infrastructure assets on interactive maps.
 This would allow officers to:

-Locate high-risk assets
+-Analyze nearby critical facilities at a glance -Locate high-risk assets
-Identify geographical risk clusters
+-Identify geographical risk clusters
-View infrastructure by district or municipality Analyze nearby critical facilities
+-View infrastructure by district or municipality -Analyze nearby critical facilities

 3. Machine Learning-Based Risk Prediction
 Historical inspection, maintenance, accident, and failure data can be used to train machine learning models.
 Future models could predict:
 Probability of infrastructure failure
 Expected deterioration
 Future maintenance requirements